 This page provides information on what constitutes industrial action, and ATL's approach and procedures.

-You can also read about the possible consequences of industrial action, advice for ATL members (including managers) on what to do when other unions are on strike but ATL is not, and the health and safety implications.
+You can also read about the possible consequences of industrial action and advice for ATL members (including managers) on what to do when other unions are on strike but ATL is not.

 What is industrial action?